 - Description of the comprehensive student support services provided by the program (e.g. is there an on-site director, and other on-site staff?
 Is an on-site orientation provided?
 Is there a 24/7 U.S. emergency number, and if so what is it?
 Is there a 24/7 emergency number abroad, and if so what is it?).

 - The program’s website link.

-- The petition review committee will respond to you within 2-3 weeks.
+- The petition review committee will respond to you within 3-4 weeks if all required information is included in the initial petition.
 Petitions will be denied if you do not provide an academically compelling reason, if the program does not meet minimum standards for approval, if another program on USC's approved list would provide a similar academic experience, or if you knowingly provide false information in the petition.

 - As courtesy to students, petitions may be submitted prior to the stated deadline in order to meet other program or scholarship deadlines.
 Petitions will normally be reviewed within three to four weeks after submission, however, the review process may be delayed further during peak times of the academic year.